wakidurrahman/advanced-node-js/docs/books/introduction-to-nodejs/chapter-4/ch4.md

 AddProduct
 $ cli-tools addProduct --help
-$ cli-tools addProduct electronics A3 Laptop 599 "Best mid-priced laptop money can buy"
+$ cli-tools addProduct electronics E3 Laptop 599 "Best mid-priced laptop money can buy"

 List
+`Usage: cli-tools list [options] [CATEGORY]`
 $ cli-tools list --help
+$ cli-tools list --all
+$ cli-tools list -a || cli-tools list all
+$ cli-tools list electronics
+$ cli-tools list confectionery

 ```

+**Amazing work!
+Let's summarize what we have achieved so far.**

+We have successfully created a terminal interface for our CLI application that displays helpful contextual information.
+It also parses the command-line arguments for us.
+We also have a very nice and declarative way of expressing our commands for our application.
+Now we can create and define specialized behavior based on the inputs to the application.
+Finally, we created a separate module to contain the utility functionality that the application will be using.